 Looking for work in Alaska was not out of the norm for him, but he usually would get an answer back that he would have to be in Alaska first to apply.

 He had the work history, experience, knowledge, references, etc. We were just not here yet.

-At that point, he had been with the small trucking company he worked for almost ten years.
-He thought he had just found another small family run company like where he currently was.
+At that point, he had been with the small trucking company he worked for for almost ten years.
+He thought he had just found another small family-run company like where he currently was.

-He had found a company who wanted a driver with a clean driving record and experience.
+He had found a company that wanted a driver with a clean driving record and experience.